 Why the sulcus groove: Form follows function

-In the photo collage at the top of this article you can see that the sulcus groove reminds me of another groove common to humans.
+In the photo collage above, you can see that the sulcus groove reminds me of another groove common to humans.
 Next time you’re playing Trivial Pursuit, you can remember that this soft indentation above the upper lip is called a philtrum.

 Other analogs in human anatomy